bernardolanza93/bernardolanza93/README.md

 - 👋 Hi, I’m @bernardolanza93
-- 👀 I’m interested in metrology, computer vision, deep learnin and smart agricolture
+- 👀 I’m interested in metrology, computer vision, deep learning and smart agriculture
-- 🌱 I’m currently learning Transfer learning and volumes estimation
+- 🌱 I’m currently learning Transfer learning and volumes estimation from RGB imaginery
 - 💞️ I’m looking to collaborate on smart sensor for agricolture and precision viticulture
 - 📫 How to reach me: b.lanza003@unibs.it